LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 JSV: Good.
 Notice that the text inside the black heart central image of the painting uses the conjunction “but” for the phrase “but not Kapoor,” to intimate that the blackness in this sadness and badness situation is at a merely sociological or socio-psychological level and not at an Anish Kapoorian spiritual (Buddhist or Hindu) level (you can check Kapoor’s Symbolist or Neosymbolist spiritual claims for the black holes in some of his sculptures).

-But there’s a common point between those two levels: Kapoor’s spiritual black holes and my painting’s psychological black heart both treat of the color or non-color black as a positive color or non-color instead of negative.
-Spirituality or obsession with the beyond in Kapoor’s sculptures’ case, resourcefulness in my painting’s case. . . .
+But there’s a common point between those two levels: Kapoor’s spiritual black holes and my painting’s psychological black heart both treat of the color or non-color black as a positive color or non-color, not as something negative.
+Positive spirituality or obsession with the beyond in Kapoor’s sculptures’ case, positive resourcefulness in my painting’s case. . . .

 However, as a second meaning, this very heart’s mention of Kapoor would also inevitably allude to the controversy around the Kapoor-patented Vantablack pigment, . . .